When it comes to analyzing the strength of price movement, the Relative Strength Index, or RSI, is a tool that traders often reach for.

-When it comes to analyzing the stock market, the Relative Strength Index, or RSI, is a tool that traders often reach for.
 Developed by J. Welles Wilder in 1978, the RSI is a momentum indicator and oscillator, crucial for measuring the speed and change of price movements.
-Momentum indicators, like the RSI, help traders understand how strong a trend is, while oscillators provide signals about potential reversals by fluctuating between two extremes.
-Even after more than four decades since its development, the RSI remains one of the most popular and trusted indicators among traders globally.
-Its enduring popularity is due to its simplicity, effectiveness, and the valuable insights it provides into market conditions.
+Momentum indicators, like the RSI, help traders understand how strong a trend is, while also providing signals about potential reversals by fluctuating between two extremes.

 So, how exactly is the RSI calculated?
-At its core is the formula

 RSI = 100 - (100 / (1 + RS))